Graph-theoretic insights on the constructability of complex entangled states: Graph representation of quantum optics experiments

-In a simple valid experiment graph with $n$ vertices, as every vertex has at most $n-1$ neighbours and each colour has at least one monochromatic edge incident on each vertex (from \cref{obs:monoedge}), a trivial bound of $n-1$ can be obtained on the dimension.
-A more careful argument would also give the same bound when multi-edges are allowed and bi-chromatic edges are absent \cite{neugebauer}.
-So far, all results either improve an additive factor over this trivial bound or work only on graphs with at most $8$ vertices.
-In this work, using the technique of \textit{local sparsification} for experiment graphs, we overcome this barrier. \begin{theorem} It is not possible to generate an $n>4$ vertex experiment graph with dimension $d\geq \dfrac{n}{\sqrt{2}}$. \end{theorem}
+In a \emph{simple} GHZ experiment graph with $n$ vertices, as every vertex has at most $n-1$ neighbours and each colour has at least one monochromatic edge incident on each vertex (proved formally in \Cref{obs:monoedge}), a trivial upper bound of $n-1$ can be obtained on the number of colours and therefore, the dimension.
+We can achieve the same bound with a more careful argument even when multi-edges are allowed, but bi-chromatic edges are absent \cite{neugebauer}.
+All the results which appeared so far in the literature either improve an additive factor over this trivial bound or work only on graphs with at most $8$ vertices.
+In this work, using the technique of \textit{local sparsification} for experiment graphs, we overcome this barrier by proving the following: \begin{theorem} It is not possible to generate a simple $n>4$ vertex GHZ experiment graph with dimension $d\geq \dfrac{n}{\sqrt{2}}$. \end{theorem}

+In graph theoretic terms, \Cref{main_thm} is equivalent to stating that $\mu(G)\leq \dfrac{|V(G)|}{\sqrt{2}}$.
 This translates to saying that it is not possible to produce a GHZ state of $n$ particles, with $\geq \dfrac{n}{\sqrt{2}}$ dimensions using this graph approach without additional quantum resources (such as auxiliary photons).
-Note that our bound holds even when bi-chromatic edges are allowed.
+Note that our bound holds for simple graphs even when bi-chromatic edges are allowed.